JonasGoebel/MMM-Facial-Recognition/README.md

 # MMM-Facial-Recognition
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It provides facial recognition and module swaping based on the current user.

+---

+## Forked version

+This repository was forked because the original had bugs that prevented a clean installation or runtime.
+The original reposiory isn't maintained since 2017.

+---

 ## Usage
 To train the needed model use the [MMM-Facial-Recognition-Tools](https://github.com/paviro/MMM-Facial-Recognition-Tools).